Data Visualization: Definition, Benefits, and Examples

 • Data analyst: A data analyst collects, cleans, and interprets data sets to answer questions or solve business problems.

 Data is everywhere.
-In creative roles such as graphic designer, content strategist, or social media specialist, data visualization expertise can help you solve challenging problems by demonstrating data analysis skills and business acumen.
+In creative roles such as graphic designer, content strategist, or social media specialist, data visualization expertise can help you solve challenging problems.
 You could create dashboards to track analytics as an email marketer or make infographics as a communications designer.

 Read more: 5 Data Visualization Jobs (+ Ways to Build Your Skills Now)